We are excited to welcome students to Penn State Abington.

 - Financial items (checking/savings account, credit/debit card, health insurance card, Social Security card, driver's license, etc.)

-- First-Aid kit (band-aids, cotton balls, cotton swabs, cold/cough medicine, pain relievers, etc.)
+- First-Aid kit (band-aids, cotton balls, cotton swabs, cold/cough medicine, COVID at-home tests (4), face masks, pain relievers, thermometer)

 - Food items, including staples, pre-packaged foods, bottled beverages